KamyarAzz/Weather-Insight/README.md

 ## Usage

 Once the application is running, it will automatically detect your current location and display the current weather and forecast for today and the next week.
 You can also enter the name of any city in the search bar to change the prefilled city and get the corresponding weather information.
-The app will display the temperature, humidity, wind speed, and other relevant weather details.
+The app will display the temperature, humidity, and other relevant weather details.

 ## API

-This application uses the OpenWeatherMap API to fetch weather data.
-You will need to sign up for a free account and obtain an API key to use the application.
+This application uses the OpenWeatherMap API and the IpGeoLocation API to fetch weather data.
+You will need to sign up for a free account and obtain the API keys to use the application.
+While I have provided API keys for your convenience, I would appreciate it if you could create your own API keys for better security and to avoid hitting usage limits.

 ## Contributing